Hyrulnizam Juma'at

-Hyrulnizam Juma'at (born 14 November 1986) is a Singaporean former footballer who last played as a goalkeeper for Singapore Premier League club Albirex Niigata Singapore and the Singapore national football team.
+Mohamed Hyrulnizam bin Juma'at (born 14 November 1986) is a Singaporean former footballer who last played as a goalkeeper for Singapore Premier League club Albirex Niigata Singapore and the Singapore national football team.
 Hyrulnizam started his professional footballing career with S.League club Young Lions, and has played as a goalkeeper for the entirety of his career.

 Career

 SAFFC

 Hyrulnizam began his footballing career as part of the youth setup of SAFFC (now Warriors FC).

 Young Lions

 He eventually chose to sign for Young Lions in 2006.

 Back to SAFFC

 At the end of 2009, Hyrulnizam rejoined his boyhood club, Warriors FC.
 On 23 March 2010, Hyrulnizam made his AFC Champions League debut, coming on for Shahril Jantan in the 89th minute, keeping a clean sheet as well as two saves against Japan club, Gamba Osaka.

 LionsXII

 In 2012, he played for Malaysia Super League club LionsXII for a season before reuniting with Warriors FC once again in 2013.
 During his time with the LionsXII, he played second fiddle to Izwan Mahbud.
 He, however, grabbed his chances with both hands when Izwan was out injured, conceding only one goal in three games.